We will protect and nurture the environment for future generations

 - reducing greenhouse gas emissions.

 These issues are not new.
 The dairy sector has long been committed to farming within environmental limits and has made significant progress over the years.
-New Zealand dairy farmers are the world’s most sustainable dairy farmers and continuing progress here will help strengthen this position.
+New Zealand dairy farmers are among the world’s most sustainable dairy farmers and continuing progress through our Dairy Tomorrow commitments will continue to strengthen this position.

-- Lead efforts to improve the health of our rivers and streams and protect and enhance biodiversity, beginning in 2018 with collaboration with other rural and urban land users, central and local government and communities on strategies and actions toward achieving swimmable waterways.
+- Lead the dairy sector’s efforts to improve the health of our rivers and streams and protect and enhance biodiversity, in collaboration with other rural and urban land users, central and local government and communities on strategies and actions towards achieving healthy waterways.

-- Lead efforts on agriculture’s contribution to meeting New Zealand’s climate change goals through identifying and implementing strategies to reduce or offset greenhouse gas emissions from dairy farming.
+- Lead the dairy sector’s contribution to supporting New Zealand’s climate change goals through contributing to the development of practices, knowledge, and technologies to support farmers to reduce their greenhouse gas emissions.

 The dairy sector has a long history of environmental action.
 Beginning with the Dairy Clean Streams Accord in 2003, followed by the 2013 Dairy Water Accord.
 In 2018 the environmental focus gained cross-sector commitment with the adoption of the Good Farming Practice Action Plan for Water Quality, which aims to achieve swimmable rivers and improve ecological health of waterways through widespread adoption of good farming practices.